 - 4 cloves garlic

 - 1/4 teaspoon fine sea salt (plus more to taste and salt for blanching water)

 - 1/4 cup pine nuts

 - 1/2 cup cheese (shredded Parmesan or other aged cheese)

-* You can get traditional, and use a mortar and pestle instead: use a large one, work the garlic and salt together before adding the basil, working that into somewhat of a paste, and then adding the lemon juice and olive oil; as with the blender method, pine nuts and Parmesan go last.
+- Instead of using a food processor, you can get traditional, and use a mortar and pestle instead.
+Use a large one, work the garlic and salt together before adding the basil, working that into somewhat of a paste, and then adding the lemon juice and olive oil; as with the blender method, pine nuts and Parmesan go last.